 Mutual Fund Class B Shares: Good Buy or Goodbye?

-Mutual fund Class B shares, aka back-loaded funds, are mutual funds that have a sales charge, often called a load, when you sell shares of the fund.
+Mutual fund Class B shares—also known as back-loaded funds—are fund shares that have a sales charge, called a load, when you sell your holdings.
 Generally, the long-term cost of owning Class B funds can be more expensive than holding A shares and always more expensive than holding low-cost, no-load funds.

 You may have heard that mutual fund Class B shares are a good buy -- especially from transaction-oriented, commission-based advisors/brokers.
 But, at the same time, you might also hear that more and more mutual fund companies are saying “goodbye” to mutual fund B shares.